GhaidaALruwais/cse15l-lab-reports/LabReport3.md

     - Search in a Single File: You can specify the name of a single file to search in
     - Search in Multiple Files: You can specify multiple files to search in
     - Search in All Files in a Directory: You can use wildcards (*) to search in all files in a directory
-    - Recursive Search in Subdirectories: You can perform a recursive search in all subdirectories of a directory using the -r or -R option:
+    - Recursive Search in Subdirectories: You can perform a recursive search in all subdirectories of a directory using the -r or -R option
     - Search in Standard Input: You can pipe input to grep from another command and use - to represent standard input
     - Search in Output of Another Command: You can use the output of another command as input to grep